go-sphere/go-sphere.github.io/content/docs/getting-started/quickstart.md

 weight: 11
 ---

-Sphere is a pragmatic Go backend toolkit centered on a clean monolithic template and a small toolchain that automates schema, API contracts, server stubs, Swagger, and even TypeScript clients.
+Sphere is a pragmatic Go backend toolkit centered on a clean modular monolithic template and a small toolchain that automates schema, API contracts, server stubs, Swagger, and even TypeScript clients.

 What you build:
 - Define entities with Ent and APIs with Protobuf